Overview

 ProgressLogConsumer - optional; used for parsing the converter logs for progress in CAD Converter GUI extension; see omni.kit.converter.common/python/progress_log_consumer.py

-run_scene_opt - runs the scene optimizer extension as a post-process to run the user’s config file or JSON object or to generate UVs for meshes or remove hidden prims
+run_scene_opt - runs the scene optimizer extension as a post-process to run the user’s config file, JSON object, to generate UVs for meshes, remove hidden prims, or edit the stage metrics of the up-axis and/or the meters per unit.

 from omni.kit.converter.common import ConverterStatus, OmniClientWrapper, OmniUrl, ProgressLogConsumer, run_scene_opt